Bus carrying Sabarimala pilgrims from AP overturns; 43 injured | Business

 - India

-As many as 43 people including a boy suffered injuries after a bus carrying Sabarimala pilgrims from Andhra Pradesh met with an accident and overturned near Laha in this district on Saturday.
+As many as 43 people including a boy suffered injuries after a bus carrying Sabarimala pilgrims from Andhra Pradesh met with an accident and overturned near Laha in Kerala's Pathanamthitta district on Saturday.

 Among them, the condition of the eight-year-old boy, identified as Manikandan, is critical.

-Earlier, police, Fire force personnel, motor vehicle department officials, and the locals jointly coordinated a swift rescue mission, which reduced the gravity of the accident.
+Earlier, police, fire services personnel, motor vehicle department officials and the locals jointly coordinated a swift rescue mission, which reduced the gravity of the accident.

 Besides George, top officials including the district Collector and district police chief reached the spot and supervised the rescue operations.